parsiya/parsiya.net/content/post/2022/2022-03-31-semgrep-hotspots/index.markdown

 I went through existing instances of this concept and tried to create a lightweight classification.
 We discussed examples and Semgrep rules for each category.
-The last section explained how I collect ideas and samples to find more hotspots.
+The last section explained how I collect ideas and samples to find more hot spots.

 If you have any feedback, you know where to find me.
-I am here all week.
+I am here every week.